capotej/capotej.github.com/source/_posts/2008-9-30-why-mootools-or-why-not-jquery.markdown

 ---
 layout: post
 title: "Why MooTools (or Why not JQuery)"
 date: 2008-09-30 10:26
 comments: false
+permalink: /post/52467447/why-mootools-or-why-not-jquery
 categories:
 ---

  # Julio Capote
 ## This is an archived post